 Orientation of the ear compartments

-In this article, we will show you the features of the normal ear that you can expect to see during otoscopy.
+In this article, we will show you the features of normal ear anatomy that you can expect to see during otoscopy.
 All the images and videos shown are from the WiscMed Wispr digital otoscope.
 To see the features, you must be able to obtain a view of the tympanic membrane (eardrum).
 The eardrum is located about 1.5 cm inside the skull at the end of the external auditory canal.
 The canal is rigid (surrounded by bone and cartilage), but it is not straight.
+Features of the Wispr digital otoscope.

 The canal often has ear wax (medical term, cerumen) that either partially or completely obstructs the view of the eardrum.
 The first challenge is to navigate through the external canal and past the ear wax.
 Below is a typical view that you might get with a traditional otoscope.
 Only a small portion of the eardrum is visible because the ear canal is partially occluded by ear wax.
 No definitive statement may be made about the eardrum because such a small portion is visible.

-Typical analog otoscopy has a limited view of the eardrum due to wax
+Typical analog otoscopy has a limited view of the eardrum due to cerumen – ear wax

 To properly see the entire eardrum, either the ear wax must be removed, or you need to use a digital otoscope like the WiscMed Wispr that allows you to guide a camera around the wax.
 Removing ear wax for the inexperienced provider is challenging.
 This is because 1) the small canal limits visibility, 2) the canal is sensitive, and 3) there is risk of damaging the eardrum without good situational awareness.
 A better alternative is to have an otoscope that is capable of maneuvering through a small “window” in the wax.
 Here is a video from the WiscMed Wispr digital otoscope that incorporates a distal camera that is able to maneuver past wax;